 Skill Level Intermediate

 Well, that's all for this week's episode.
-If you have a project that you've built out of PVC, then share it with us on social media using #TrainingTipsWeekly.
 If you have a topic that you'd like me to cover, then reach out to me on Twitter @csmattia, or here on LinkedIn.
-If you found this week's tip helpful, then don't forget to give it a like on LinkedIn Learning, and share it with your social media network.
-Now go out and create some great content for your learners, and I'll see you next week on Training Tips Weekly.
+Now, go out and create some great content for your learners, and I'll see you again next week.

 Q: Why can't I earn a Certificate of Completion for this course?